-Under the terms of the code, due to be implemented on July 1, BNPL providers can't initiate bankruptcy proceedings against a customer, refer them to a debt collector, or allow them to take on financial products that aren't suitable for them.
+Under the terms of the code, due to be implemented on July 1, BNPL providers cannot push customers into positions of financial hardship, such as initiating bankruptcy proceedings against a customer or referring them to a third-party debt collector.

-They will also not be allowed to charge late fees to customers who have flagged they're struggling financially and late fees must be "fair, reasonable and capped".
+They will also not be allowed to charge late fees to customers who have flagged they're under financial hardship, and late fees must be "fair, reasonable and capped".